johnbumgarner/facial_similarities/README.md

 | jennifer_aniston.jpeg   | jennifer_garner_earrings.jpeg       | 36
 | jennifer_aniston.jpeg   | maggie_gyllenhaal_earrings.jpg      | 38
 | jennifer_aniston.jpeg   | elizabeth hurley_earrings.jpeg      | 40

-The threshold for _wavelet_ similar images was set at less than 15, which did not match any additional images of Jennifer Aniston in the control set.
-Setting this threshold to less than 20 produced 2 false positives.
-Setting this threshold to less than 30 produced 3 false positives and identified another Jennifer Aniston (jennifer_anoston_earrings_03.jpeg) image.
-The _wavelet_ dissimilar image threshold was set at greater than 15.
-Both of the other Jennifer Aniston images were in this dissimilar set.
 </p>

 .....
 All four hashing methods were able to accurately identify the two images of Jennifer Aniston.
 All the hashing methods produce similarity scores.
 The threshold of these scores are adjustable.